-Born, live—reproduce—die: every action, all behaviour, is underpinned by this primordial paradigm.
-Behind each thought, no matter the façade, your fundamental endeavour is to achieve the amoral self-preservation of your genes.
+Born, live—reproduce?—die: every action, all behaviour, is underpinned by this primordial paradigm.
+Behind each thought, no matter the façade, your fundamental genetic endeavour is to achieve the amoral self-preservation of your genes.
 To this end you’re hardwired to be self-serving.

-It’s inherent: your genes—short, repeated sections of DNA that genetically code everything about us—strive solely to survive.
-Even when we act with reason and kindness there is philosophical reason to suggest that we’re only thinking about ourselves.
+It’s inherent: your genes—short, repeated sections of DNA that genetically code everything about you—strive solely to survive.
+Even when you act with reason and kindness there is philosophical reason to suggest you’re only thinking about yourself.

 Yet this perspective doesn’t have to bleak!
 If you allow yourself to understand these self-interested predispositions, you might be better able to direct your rational motivations for ‘good’.
 The question is: how?